inspectordanno/inspectordanno.github.io/_projects/beer.md

 This is the project I'm most proud of.
 It is a classic data visualization “dashboard”.
 Sometimes I cringe when I hear that word, but it's definitely the best way to describe this work.
 The user selects a parameter and then all the modules update based on the input.

-In this example, the parameter selected is a state.
+In this example, the parameter selected is a U.S. state.
 When the user clicks on a state, the dataset (consisting of breweries and beers) is filtered down to the state level.
 The charts track two important summary statistics of beer: alcohol by volume and IBU.
 The higher a beer is in IBU, the more bitter.

 After the user selects a state, they can select another or click the existing state to go back to the country-level.

 ## Beginning Stumbling Blocks

  At first, I wanted to implement a shopping cart experience where the user browses a selection of beers by type and then picks the ones they like.
 However, when I started making this project, I realized it was a lot more useful to summarize data from a top-down level.
-D3.js (the standard JS data viz library) is very good at making charts that can link to each other and animate data when a condition was met.
-As soon as I embarked on this path, I realized the power of D3.js (and gulp–dare I say raw JavaScript?) at manipulating data in the browser.
+D3.js is very good at making charts that can link to each other and animate data when a condition is met.
+As soon as I embarked on this path, I realized the power of D3.js (and dare I say raw JavaScript?) at manipulating data in the browser.

 The other major roadblock in the beginning was that all the APIs for beer on the internet are not public.
-As a lone student, I couldn’t secure any API keys, so I had to rely on .csv files I found online.
+As a lone student, I couldn’t secure any API keys, so I had to rely on CSV files I found online.
 I think the quality of the data from a  API might be better than those of the CSV I found, but it didn’t change my workflow much, since nearly all of my work is in front-end data manipulation and display.

 ## The Zoomable Map